Morton Arboretum

-The Morton Arboretum, in Lisle, Illinois, United States, is a public garden, and outdoor museum with a library, herbarium, and program in tree research including the Center for Tree Science.
+The Morton Arboretum, in Lisle, Illinois, United States, is a public garden and outdoor museum with a library, herbarium, and program in tree research including the Center for Tree Science.
 Its grounds, covering 1,700 acres (6.9 square kilometres), include cataloged collections of trees and other living plants, gardens, and restored areas, among which is a restored tallgrass prairie.
 The living collections include more than 4,100 different plant species.
 There are more than 200,000 cataloged plants.

 As a place of recreation, the Arboretum has hiking trails, roadways for driving and bicycling, a 4 acre interactive children's garden and a 1 acre maze.

 The Schulenberg Prairie at the Arboretum was one of the earliest prairie restoration projects in the Midwest, begun in 1962.
 It is one of the largest restored prairies in the Chicago suburban area.

+Three dozen cuttings from the old burr oak that had been in Lincoln Park Zoo will be grafted onto rootstocks at the Arboretum.

-The Arboretum offers an extensive nature-centered education program for children, families, school groups, scouts, and adults, including tree and restoration professionals.
-The Woodland Stewardship Program offers classroom and online courses in ecological restoration techniques.
+The Arboretum offers a nature-centered education program for children, families, school groups, scouts, and adults, including tree and restoration professionals.
+The Natural Areas Conservation Training (N-ACT) Program offers classroom and online courses in ecological restoration techniques.
 The Arboretum also offers credit courses through the Associated Colleges of the Chicago Area, a regional consortium.

-Mission

-The stated mission of The Morton Arboretum is to collect and study trees, shrubs, and other plants from around the world, to display them across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance the environment.

-Its stated goal is to encourage the planting and conservation of trees and other plants for a greener, healthier, and more beautiful world.

-The International Union for Conservation of Nature (IUCN) designated the Morton Arboretum as its Center for Species Survival:Trees, to study and promote the conservation and restoration of global tree ecosystems and strategies for species survival.
+The International Union for Conservation of Nature (IUCN) designated the Morton Arboretum as its Center for Species Survival: Trees, to study and promote the conservation and restoration of global tree ecosystems and strategies for species survival.